cardano-foundation/developer-portal/.github/PULL_REQUEST_TEMPLATE.md

 Don't provide any structure to your description or let the title of the PR speak for itself.

 Be advised.
-PRs with no structure have the lowest priority for maintainers to merge and might not make it into the next release of the developer portal.
+PRs with no structure have the lowest priority for maintainers to review / merge and might not make it into the next release of the developer portal.

 -->